 Managing software licenses and versions in companies is often a real headache, especially for tools as essential as office suites.
-Microsoft, the undisputed leader in this segment, has established its office suite as a market standard and has developed it over the years to adapt to new needs and new uses.
-The latest, most technologically advanced versions offer an increasingly connected, collaborative and fluid user experience, marked by the publisher's strong commitment to cloud technologies with the Microsoft 365 on-demand license (the new name for Office 365) and the continuation of perpetual versions with the on premise office 2016 and 2019.
+Microsoft, the undisputed leader in this segment, has been able to impose its office suite as a market standard and has evolved it over the years to adapt it to new needs and new uses.
+The latest, most technologically advanced versions offer an increasingly connected, collaborative and fluid user experience, marked by a strong commitment from the publisher to cloud technologies with the Microsoft 365 on-demand license (the new name for Office 365) and the continuation of perpetual versions with the on premise office 2016 and 2019.

 on premise vs. on demand, which version to choose?

 Until recently, the issue of choosing between a on premise and a subscription with the Microsoft 365 version did not arise as strongly.
 In a commoditized sector such as the office suite, IT departments used to deploy software versions according to the environment and hardware compatibility.
 Depending on the age of the fleet, it was common to see versions of Office 2013, 2016, 2019 and 365 side by side.
 The current urgency forces to redefine the processes and to seek technological and economic balances to meet the functional needs of users and control investments.